Food Review: XMRE Blue Line

 Yay!
 Breakfast for Dinner

-On our recent trip to Big Bend National Park, I lugged a XMRE Blue Line meal with me until the 2nd night of the backpacking trip.
+On our recent trip to Big Bend National Park, I lugged an XMRE Blue Line meal with me until the 2nd night of the backpacking trip.
 I probably should have eaten it the night before because of its huge size.
-I was silly and did not check what the meal was and ended up with oatmeal, which is what I had eaten for breakfast at least 3 days prior and was eating it again in the morning.
+I was silly and didn't check what the meal was, so I ended up with oatmeal, which is what I had eaten for breakfast at least three days prior and was eating again in the morning.

 The Background

-These are a civilian line of Meals Ready to Eat (MRE) and the Blue Line is made specifically for government, medical, and educational institutions.
+These are civilian lines of Meals Ready to Eat (MRE), and the Blue Line is specifically designed for government, medical, and educational institutions.

 Price: $119.99 per case of 12